You'd be forgiven for missing it—but Crown Sydney has officially opened.

-And the third reveal for August is TWR‚ an ambitious hotel lobby bar set to rival some of the world’s best.
-Designed by Meyer Davis (the New York City firm responsible for the likes of the Ritz Carlton Restaurant in Mexico City and design hotels like Dream Printers Alley in Tennessee), it will feature an outdoor terrace and an indoor space akin to a moody piano bar.
+Finally, Crown Sydney is also home to TWR‚ an ambitious hotel lobby bar set to rival some of the world’s best.
+Designed by Meyer Davis (the New York City firm responsible for the likes of the Ritz Carlton Restaurant in Mexico City and design hotels like Dream Printers Alley in Tennessee), it features an outdoor terrace and an indoor space akin to a moody piano bar.

 “We wanted to create a dining destination that’s diverse and eclectic—and a destination that really has something for everyone in Sydney to enjoy.
 From a fine dining experience to great, authentic Chinese, right through to just being able to sit by the water and enjoy a drink—we wanted this to be a place that Sydney wants to return to time and time again,” Crown Sydney Executive General Manager Mark Holmes said.